haozhi98/exercise1/README.md

 ## How to run
-I am using `python3.10.13`, any python `version~3.10` should be compatible `pip install -r requirements`
+I am using `python3.10.13`, any python `version~3.10` should be compatible\
+`pip install -r requirements`
 ### To execute client program
-Ensure server is already running
+Ensure server is already running\
 `python simple_rest_server.py`

-For async approach
+For async approach\
 `python simple_client.py async`

-For multi-threading approach
+For multi-threading approach\
 `python simple_client.py threading`

 ### Analyse Results
-Run analysis scripts which adds the summarised log data to the `throughputs.txt` file `python analyse_log.py`
+Run analysis scripts which adds the summarised log data to the `throughputs.txt` file\
+`python analyse_log.py`

 Sample output in `throughputs.txt`

-{{
-Stress Testing
-Average Requests Rate: 165.85416666666666
+Average Requests Rate: 165.85416666666666\
-Max Possible Throughput: 100
+Max Possible Throughput: 100\
-Average Throughput: 82.66666666666667
+Average Throughput: 82.66666666666667\
-Lowest Throughput: 69
+Lowest Throughput: 69\
-Average Ignored from Queue: 0.0
+Average Ignored from Queue: 0.0\
-Average Limited by Limiter: 0.0
+Average Limited by Limiter: 0.0\
-Exceeds: 11
+Exceeds: 11\
-Bans: 0
+Bans: 0\
-Nonce Errors: 701
+Nonce Errors: 701\
 Total Time: 0:00:49.938000
-}}

 ## Task
 ### Your task is to review and modify the client code to maximize the throughput available to the client